Home » Edinburgh » Real Mary King’s Close tickets

 Visitors usually spend 90 minutes at Mary King’s Close.

-It would be best if you reached the attraction at least 15 minutes before the allocated tour time.
+It is best to reach the attraction 15 minutes before the tour time.

 While waiting for your tour to start, you can explore the exhibition and learn about life in Real Mary King’s Close.

-The fully guided underground tour takes 60 minutes, after which you get back upstairs.
+The fully guided underground tour takes 60 minutes, after which you return upstairs.

-You need an additional half-hour if you step inside Royal Exchange Coffee House, the Cafe at Mary King’s Close.
+If you step inside Royal Exchange Coffee House, the Cafe at Mary King’s Close, you need an additional half-hour.

 Back to Top